OzRib/NiceEvaluation/README.md

 [environment example](https://github.com/OzRib/NiceEvaluation/blob/master/example.env)

 The project server is builded to run in Linux servers.
-To install projcet in the Linux server, first install docker in your Linux distro.
+To install project in the Linux server, first install docker in your Linux distro.

 ## Install docker in Debian/Ubuntu
 To install in your Debian, Ubuntu or derivated, aplly this commands in your terminal with root user.